Intuit Bank Feeds

 }

 • If response_mode=async is specified in the request, the response will include a job ID which can be used to check the status of the POST request using Fetch a Job API.
 If the job completes successfully, your input was valid and the response will show transactions with platform_ingested: false, meaning the transactions have not yet been ingested by Intuit (thus will not yet appear in the accounting instance).
 You can check the platform_ingested status of the transactions through GET /bank_feeds/transactions to confirm whether the transactions have synced into the accounting instance or not.
+If a Bank Feed Account is feed_status: active, the last_synced_at corresponds with the last time Intuit synced transactions for this account.

 If the job fails, you should retry the POST request after fixing the error described in the job response.